ark2002/huehawk/README.md

 - Toggle via the header button (sun/moon icon)
 - Smooth transitions between themes
 - Custom scrollbars that adapt to the theme
-- Global styling that affects the entire popup
+- Global styling that affects the entire popup and modal

 ### Customization
 You can customize the extension by modifying:
 - Color grouping logic in `src/components/Popup.tsx`
+- Color analysis algorithms in `src/utils/colorUtils.ts`
+- Modal styling in `src/components/ColorDetailsModal.tsx`
 - Styling in `src/index.css` and component files
 - Content script behavior in `content.js`
 - Type definitions in `src/types/Color.ts`